Awhile ago I wrote about Antarctica Takes It! Being the intrepid reporter that I am, I sent them some questions:

 “When Charley Hollister and I learned of the discovery of

 What were your favorite albums of 07?

 Jens Lekman’s “Night Falls Over Kortedala” has been in my car CD player for about 3-4 months.
 I still can’t grasp how tight and catchy the songs are.
-I got to see him play in San Francisco last December and was really just blown away by the performance.
+I got to see him play in

 My friend Tyler’s (who plays keyboard, horns, ukulele in ATI) band, James Rabbit completed “Coluratura” at the very end of 2007.
 It’s hard to describe the sort of energy that courses through this album